 Throughout the past year, I have been compiling an anthology based on my personal experiences with living in outdoor settings — some of them rural, some of them almost grotesquely urban.
 This working title for this book is Anthology for Anathema: An Inside View of the Homeless Phenomenon in America.

 A friend of a friend who owns a small publishing company has agreed to work with me on this project.
-At the time, however, I am so engrossed in trying to complete an initial draft of my musical, I don’t think we will be discussing publishing for probably another six months or so.
+At the time, however, I am so engrossed in trying to get my musical off the ground, I don’t think we will be discussing publishing for probably another year or so.
 But he and I have both agreed that the amount of writing I have already compiled is “enormous,” since much of it is drawn from numerous diary entries and blog posts that I wrote when I was actually experiencing the phenomenon for myself.
 So it may largely be a matter of editing.

 My vision for the anthology consists of five parts.
 Of the five parts, Part Four -is complete as we speak.
 It consists of 42 pages of narrative, 1 1/2 spaced, divided into smaller sections.
 The other four parts have not yet been completely compiled, but will probably be about the same length.